Melasma is a skin condition that causes darkened, brown to gray-brown patches of skin to develop on your face.

-If you’ve developed melasma during pregnancy, dermatologists will usually recommend waiting for six to 12 months after giving birth before taking action.
+If you’ve developed melasma during pregnancy, dermatology practitioners or healthcare providers will usually recommend waiting a few months after giving birth before taking action.
 Most of the time, pregnancy-induced melasma fades on its own as your body’s hormone levels return to normal.

 This is also true of medication-induced melasma, which typically fades over time as your body returns to normal hormone production.
 Birth control-induced melasma, for example, can often be treated by simply switching from the pill to a non-hormonal method of birth control.

-If your melasma is triggered by sun exposure, your dermatologist might recommend avoiding sunlight exposure, limiting your time in direct sunlight, or using a strong, high-SPF sunscreen when you spend time outdoors.
+If your melasma is triggered by sun exposure, your dermatologist or healthcare provider might recommend avoiding sunlight exposure, limiting your time in direct sunlight, or using a strong, high-SPF sunscreen when you spend time outdoors.